How to Respond to the Infinite God of the Bible

 - Love God, love others, love God, love others, love, love, love!
 Live a life of love!

-- Make disciples!
-Let’s not keep our salvation to ourselves, dear sisters.
+4. Make disciples!
+Let’s not keep our salvation to ourselves, friends.
 We have been given the greatest gift there is, let’s share it!
 Let’s be obedient and fulfill our purpose.
 Forever is an awfully long time to live with regrets!
 Let’s be sure those we know and love know Jesus!
 (Matthew 28:18-20

 1 Corinthians 15: 54-58 – Then, when our dying bodies have been transformed into bodies that will never die, this Scripture will be fulfilled: “Death is swallowed up in victory.
 Oh death, where is your victory?
 O death, where is your sting?”
 For sin is the sting that results in death, and the law gives sin its power.
 But thank God!
 He gives us victory over sin and death through our Lord Jesus Christ.
 So, my dear brothers and sisters, be strong and immovable.
 Always work enthusiastically for the Lord, for you know that nothing you do for the Lord is ever useless.